Aesthetics by Dr Rachel

 07834 258 596

-Upper Lip Lines on the Wirral
+Upper Lip Lines

 What Are Upper Lip Lines?

 Upper lip lines are the fine vertical creases that form on the skin between the upper lip and the nose.
-You may know them as smokers’ lines, barcode lines or lipstick lines, because they can cause lipstick to feather upwards.
+You may know them as smokers’ lines, barcode lines or lipstick lines, as they can cause lip products to feather into the surrounding skin.
 The medical term is perioral lines, meaning lines around the mouth.
+The skin above the upper lip is particularly thin and delicate, and more susceptible to sun damage.
+It has fewer oil glands than much of the face, less underlying fat, and it moves constantly throughout the day as you talk, eat, drink and make expressions.

 What Causes Upper Lip Lines?